VVDN-Technologies/vvdn-ice/README.md

 # Installation
 ## Quick Install with Google Cloud Marketplace
 Get up and running with a few clicks!
-Install this VVDN ICE app to a Google Kubernetes Engine cluster using Google Cloud Marketplace.Follow the [on-screen instructions]
+Install this VVDN ICE app to a Google Kubernetes Engine cluster using Google Cloud Marketplace.
+Follow the [on-screen instructions]

 ## Command line instructions